nERD8932/OCliP/README.md

     ```
     ./.venv/Scripts/activate
     python impclip.py
     ```
+ - Or build a standalone executable with
+    ```
+    pip install pyinstaller
+    pyinstaller OCliP.spec
+   # The generated EXE will be in the dist folder.
+A first-time build may take a few minutes.
+    ```

 **NOTE: This app uses Ollama to serve models.
 If you don't already have it installed, the app will ask and download it for you.**